Last Reviewed Date: 4/22/25

 Adoption Date: 09/19/1989

-The Board will periodically request the Superintendent to present data that it considers necessary or useful for to the evaluation of the effectiveness of the District’s instructional program.
+The Board may periodically request that the Superintendent present reports necessary to evaluate the effectiveness of the District's curriculum.

 Policy References: